American Bucking Bull: Organizational structure

 The American Bucking Bull organization is owned half by the Professional Bull Riders.
 Stock contractors own shares that comprise the other half of ownership.
 The organization is run by a board of directors representing all parties.
 Their mission is to register and promote the breed of the American Bucking Bull.
 The genetic DNA registry that American Bucking Bull manages is the largest registry in the world for bucking bulls.
 Many of the most notable bulls in modern bull riding, including Bushwacker, Black Pearl, Long John, Bruiser, and Shepherd Hills Tested are now of the American Bucking Bull breed and developed their talents via ABBI event competition.

 The PBR itself was founded in 1992 as a rodeo organization that only promoted bull riding.
 Since then, this focus has dramatically changed the way sports broadcasting handles rodeo.
 As of 2018, the PBR brings in millions per year in commercial sponsorships and reaches half a billion viewers, establishing bull riding as a mainstream sport.
-As of 2018, the Premiere Series sponsor is Monster Energy, and PBR bull riding events are featured on CBS Sports Network and CBS networks.
+As of 2018, the Premier Series sponsor is Monster Energy, and PBR bull riding events are featured on CBS Sports Network and CBS networks.
 At the PBR World Finals, riders compete for a $1 million bonus.
 For bulls, the ABBI World Finals Classic takes place at the PBR World Finals.
 There 3- to 4-year-old bulls compete to win a $250,000 prize.